Wells Fargo Platinum Visa® Card Essentials

 Even after that introductory 0-percent APR period ends, the Wells Fargo Platinum Visa® Card still packs a punch for your wallet.
 One unique feature?
 Cardholders enjoy cellular telephone protection, a unique but potentially huge feature.

 Potential Downsides of the Wells Fargo Platinum Visa® Card

 This is a no-nonsense card to have in your credit card arsenal, but it does lack the allure of rewards-earning potential.
 If you’re in the market for low introductory APRs, this card is for you; if you’re looking to rack up rewards as you spend, it’s best you look at perhaps the Wells Fargo Propel American Express® Card instead.

 How Wells Fargo Platinum Visa® Card Compares to Other Cards

 Wells Fargo Platinum Visa® Card vs. Chase Freedom®.

 Neither the Wells Fargo Platinum Visa® Card nor Chase Freedom® comes with an annual fee.
 What they do both come with is an introductory zero interest period on purchases and balance transfers; however, they differ when it comes to the balance transfer fee and duration.
-The Wells Fargo Platinum Visa® Card charges a 3 percent balance-transfer fee for those first 18 months, while Chase Freedom® charges either $5 or 5 percent of the amount of each transfer, whichever is greater, and the intro period is shorter at 15 months.
+The Wells Fargo Platinum Visa® Card charges an introductory 3 percent balance-transfer fee for 18 months, while Chase Freedom® charges either $5 or 5 percent of the amount of each transfer, whichever is greater, and the intro period is shorter at 15 months.
 It may not seem like much, but that 2 percent could make a significant difference if you’re planning to make a couple of big transfers.

 Looking beyond the intro offers, the differences are significant.

 Chase Freedom® is a cash-back rewards card that allows you to earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months like gas stations, restaurants, and wholesale clubs.
 Unlimited 1% cash back on all other purchases.

 If you’re looking for a basic card with an attractive balance-transfer option, the Wells Fargo Platinum Visa® Card should win out.
 If you want rewards, you should consider Chase Freedom®.